hypernova-developer/Jenny/docs/ROADMAP.md

 ## NOTICE:
 - v7.x.x-LTS version of Jenny will not have a quite long support time unlike v5.1.9-LTS.
 The lack of the package manager access feature will be a negative part of the next long-term support release.
-- Another reason for the package manager access
+- Another reason for the native package manager access being replaced by Dawn is that the check-updates and `update-

 ## v9.x.x-LTS